 - Maybe I could start my own business! … but where would I find the energy when my life’s already so busy?

-And this is where I was when minimalism found me; a little hopeless, living on autopilot, and stuck just going through the motions.
-I felt suffocated and trapped.
+There is where I was when minimalism found me: a little hopeless and very stuck.
+I was living on autopilot and just going through the motions of life.
+Without my dreams to inspire me, I felt suffocated and trapped.